missmatsuko/matsuko.ca/src/data/blog/remarkable-2-vs-supernote-a5-x.md

 So far I've been transfering files primarily by USB cable and by sending emails with attachments to an email address I created just for file transfer purposes.

 #### Features
-- Similarities?
-File transfer?
-- reMarkable:
+- slidebar, quick links, real annotations, additional formats, colours
-- Supernote: better ePub support, custom templates, custom fonts, recent files navigation, more colours, annotations, search handwritten notes, doesn't hide writing area, additional formats, kindle support, seems to get more features and updates, kindle
+- Supernote: better ePub support,  recent files navigation, more colours, annotations, search handwritten notes, additional formats,seems to get more features and updates,

-Storage?
-Battery life?
+- Set-up?

 ### Accessories